Professor Sir Peter Horby

 Research on emerging infectious diseases can only be conducted during outbreaks.
 Although virology has improved, a well calibrated and effective public health response is often lacking.
 Epidemiological and clinical research as well as mathematical modelling will give us answers during the epidemics and help us provide better diagnostics and better treatments.

-Professor of Emerging Infectious Diseases and Global Health
+Moh Family Foundation Professor of Emerging Infections and Global Health

 - Executive Director, ISARIC

 Sir Peter Horby is Moh Family Foundation Professor of Emerging Infections and Global Health at the University of Oxford and the Director of the Pandemic Sciences Institute.
 The Pandemic Sciences Institute is a multidisciplinary initiative to create collaborative science-driven solutions to identify, prepare for, and counter pandemic threats.
 He is also Executive Director of the International Severe Acute Respiratory and emerging Infections Consortium (ISARIC), a consortium of international, national and local research networks whose research activities span 134 countries worldwide.

 He is Co-Chief Investigator of the RECOVERY trial of treatments for viral pneumonia.